 His favourite film : Pink Floyd The Wall/Wonderful life

 My raison d’etre is to be nice, that’s what I do.
 I’m interested in films, genres, directors, anything to do with cinema, and the opportunities to meet people PFS affords me.
 I’ve been with PFS for seven years, on the committee for five years.
 I like it because of its community spirit.
 I love the films of David Lean, my favourite film is Love is All: 100 years of Love on Film by Kim Longhonitto.

-ANITA ALEKSANDROVA -TRUSTEE
+ANITA ALEKSANDROVA -VOLUNTEER

 A Bulgarian student that seeks out people who encourage me to see the world in different ways and share it with the society through my artistic world.

 I enjoy movies with complex plots such as The Shawshank Redemption and Shutter Island.

 LUMINITA MINDU – VICE CHAIR-MARKETING

 I am a wanderer who turns her dreams into reality by accepting the right challenges arising on the horizon.
 I never knew how does it feel to climb a mountain until last summer, and it felt quite familiar to me as this is what I am actually doing all my life.
 I love listening to good music, searching for new and yet unpopular good music on YouTube, reading books that I would find appropriate to my mood and would complete my previous reading list in some way, jogging outdoors when possible and writing when I have any inspiration.Therapist Sean Maguire played by Robin Williams in Good Will Hunting movie.
 My favourite film is The Legend of 1900